SanjoSolutions/gunbound-aimbot/README.md

 > [!NOTE]
-> A working aimbot for the [official Gunbound](https://gunbound.gnjoy.asia/) can be purchased from me [here](https://sanjox.itch.io/aimbot-for-gunbound).
+> Access to a working aimbot for the [official Gunbound](https://gunbound.gnjoy.asia/) can be purchased from me [here](https://gb.sanjo-solutions.com/aimbot).

 # Gunbound Bot